Chaos or Collection?: Selecting and Managing Graphic Novels in Your School Library

 New Beginnings: A Practical Guide to Taking Charge of a Secondary School Library

-Cultivating Curiosity: Information Literacy Skills and the Primary School Library
+Cultivating Curiosity: Information and Digital Literacy Skills and the Primary School Library